ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Prompt a discussion around the architecture of a web app.
 * Ask for demo.
 * Ask the team to explain how all the pieces they've learned so far work together.
 Fill in any unknowns as a group.

+### Day 4

+#### tl;dr

+* Set the tone for open brainstorming with great ideas pitch or an activity to build support of ideas in brainstorming.
+* Today the NTs enter the ideation phase, using a how might we exercise to come up with two potential problem statements as a team.
+Check-in on where they're at in the process.
+Ensure that all perspectives are represented.
+* NTs started with the list app work, the first project.
+Ask for a volunteer to share where they're at open the floor to questions on the work.

+#### Details

+Consider kicking off today with an activity that focuses on big ideas and building off one another.
+Set the tone for how you can work together on product ideas.
+Great idea pitch is an exercise where everyone takes turns pitching from a list of not so great ideas.
+Introduce this activity through a how might we statement, and give an example of bad idea.
+For example, for 2 minutes let's create a list of the worst possible way to - "make fast food restaurants faster" Examples:

+* "Don't let cars stop..."
+* "Leave food partially cooked so people can cook it at home" ...

+Next the ideas are pitched.
+Everyone gets a minute.
+Randomly choose an idea from the list.
+Pitch why it is the best idea ever.
+Build off of one another.
+There are no bad ideas here... only ideas that need a creative pitch.
+Start if no one volunteers.

+The NTs have begun the ideation phase, beginning to come up with solutions and further refine the exact problem statement they're going to tackle with their prototypes.
+Encourage broad thinking.
+Depending on team progress ask to see Crazy 8s or join in a round if they're in the middle.
+Ask to see their HMW affinity diagram.

+On the engineering side, today NTs were introduced to the to-do sample app project.
+It brings together TS, React and the tools from this week.
+The focus is on the basic functionality over visuals.

+* Poll for how everyone is feeling about the project.
+Ask for someone to walk through the project goal and what they're working on.
+* Check-in on using the Git workflow locally, committing changes as they go.
+Next week the NTs will cover remote repositories and create a repo in GitHub.
+* Ask for a demo or for someone to share where they're at.

+## Day 5